-If your turkey breast isn’t already seasoned and rolled up, rub the turkey generously with spices and use kitchen twine to tie around the turkey to roll it into a log shape.
+If your turkey breast isn’t already seasoned and rolled up, rub it generously with spices and use kitchen twine to tie it around the turkey to roll it into a log shape.

 This allows for even cooking since the turkey will have a uniform shape.